Construction Update July 18, 2010

-Well, if Dubailand is about property and recreation, it can claim some progress.
+Well, if Dubailand is about residential property and recreation, it can claim some progress.
 But if it's about gargantuan world-class theme parks, as the name suggests, it's a cursed story.
 The biggest series of back-to-back theme park announcements in history involving brands like Universal Studios, Dreamworks Animation, Marvel, Six Flags, Lego and Paramount results in not even a single one materializing?
 What a chimerical tale!

 Yet, the final chapter may not have been written.
 No theme park construction whatsoever took place in Dubailand's desert territory last year.
-During the same period, the massive Ferrari World indoor theme park has been rising subtly from the sand in neighbouring Abu Dhabi.
+During the same period, the massive Ferrari World indoor theme park has been rising subtly from the sand in neighboring Abu Dhabi.
 Due to open later this year, its massive structure looks a bit like a piece of the insane Dubailand sales center model still exhibited to the public today.
 It's going to be the first world-class, monster-budget theme park in the Middle East and I believe its success or failure will co-determine the fate of the title holder of this review.

 Construction Update October 26, 2009

 As far as I can see only one theme park, 'Restless Planet' in the 'City of Arabia', is going ahead in Dubailand.
 I saw the construction workers and I saw them working on the site of the future dinosaur theme park.
-So I guess - and hope - that this one is still going to happen.
-After all, the animatronic dinosaurs - stored in Japan since a couple of years - aren't getting any younger and are waiting for their Middle Eastern home!
+So I guess – and hope – that this one is still going to happen.
+After all, the animatronic dinosaurs – stored in Japan for a couple of years already – aren't getting any younger and are waiting for their Middle Eastern home!
 We might not see it before 2012, though.

 The only addition to Universal Studios Dubailand since my last visit is the sand left behind from the scorching wind that washes over the desert site.
-However, some say the plan is to abandon the old site (this has already happened) and build the Universal theme park at a new location, closer to the city and the Dubailand sales centre.
+However, some say the plan is to abandon the old site (this has already happened) and build the Universal theme park at a new location, closer to the city and the Dubailand sales center.
 I couldn't find anything to confirm this, so it's just a rumor for now.

 The cranes of F1-X theme park haven't moved since my last visit in May; it is still on hold.
 Given that there is a Formula 1-themed park called Ferrari World in the advanced stages of construction in close-by Abu Dhabi, this might actually be not a bad idea.
-New residential buildings are sprouting up here and there and the sales centre is still selling the old dream with the old deadlines that can't be met anymore.
+New residential buildings are sprouting up here and there and the sales center is still selling the old dream with the old deadlines that can't be met anymore.
 What happened to Dubailand?

 Construction Update June 27, 2009